luizaabulhoes/sql-data-warehouse-project/README.md

 ### 📚 Credits

-This project is **based on the open educational materials** provided in the
-[SQL Data Warehouse Project]: (https://github.com/DataWithBaraa/sql-data-warehouse-project?tab=readme-ov-file) course by the original creator.
+This project is **based on the open educational materials** provided in the [SQL Data Warehouse Project] (https://github.com/DataWithBaraa/sql-data-warehouse-project?tab=readme-ov-file) course by the original creator.
 All rights and original resources belong to the respective author.
 This version was created for **portfolio and educational demonstration**.